huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Be your true self.
 [Your job, throughout your entire life, is to disappoint as many people as it takes to avoid disappointing yourself.](https://www.goodreads.com/quotes/10286222-your-job-throughout-your-entire-life-is-to-disappoint-as)

 Respect yourself enough to walk away from anything that no longer serves you, grows you, or makes you happy.

-Live according to your values.
-Live your life, unapologetically.
-In the end, that’s ALL you can do.

 Do not try to be the man your father would want you to be.
 Be the man you would like your son to be.